matrix-org/matrix-spec-proposals/proposals/3967-device-signing-upload-uia.md

    the HS configuration is for the time delay.
 This is seen already due to the use (or non-use) of `ui_auth.session_timeout`.

+For these reasons, this MSC does not specify a grace period or treat some user accounts without existing cross-signing keys as special.

 ## Unstable prefix

 Not applicable as client behaviour need not change.